oiraqi/xcommerce-standalone-c/milestone4/README.md

 - the grand net total, the grand tax and the grand total
 - the current stock, i.e. the remaining quantity of each product.

+Given these new requirements:
 - Design the high-level algorithm
 - Design lower-level algorithms
 - Identify the different files that compose your C program
 - Give the content of your header file
 - Implement the main function
 - Partially compile its corresponding file as an object file
-- Implement all needed functions
+- Implement all needed functions, by leveraging **arrays**
 - Partially compile their corresponding file(s) as an object file
 - Compile and link all oject files to generate your executable program
 - Run and test your executable program